Wizardkoala/Auto-Time-Convert/README.md

 - Fixed `5:00` time format
 - Defaulted `5:00` format to 24 hour format instead of assuming PM
 - Added `A.M` and `A.M.` time formats
+- Updated discord.py package to 2.1.1
+- Updated tzdata package to 2022.7

 ## Update 1.8